Skip to content

 Fields:

-• params: Parameters specific to the assertion type
+• params: Parameters specific to the check type

 • message: Optional description shown in reports